Anthonymuro/aisd-jse-on-the-job-2/README.md

 ### Example Code for Step Seven:

-- [ ] Use the `slice` method to select a subset of products from your array
+- [ ] Use the `slice` method to select a subset of products from your array.

 **Your code may vary based on your chosen eCommerce store type and how you've named your variables, but the concept of using `slice` to select featured items will be the same.**